 How One Client Did It

-If this approach seems too radical to bring results, here’s an example from one of our own clients, The Music Empowers Foundation, a non-profit that funds music programs in underserved communities.
+If this approach seems too radical to bring results, here’s an example from one of our own clients, The Music Empowers Foundation, (MEF has since become SpreadMusicNow) a non-profit that funds music programs in underserved communities.

 When we built the original Music Empowers Web site in 2010, we weren’t trying to gain a massive social media following or even Web site traffic.
 We simply wanted to get the cause off the ground.
 So we asked our writer, Ellen Judson, to write a bit about the benefits of music education.